 Think of a local community as a functional nervous system, capable of transmitting the signals that allow us to recognize the level of pain in a child's life.
 If we pay attention to those signals, we may be able to react in time to save more lives.
 If we do not act together, we won't hear the warning signals or effectively respond to the new threats in our environment.

 How do we respond to threats in our modern culture?
 We look at the parents and the home, we take a magnifying glass to the school, and then we wait for law enforcement to assign blame and assure us that it won't happen again - not on their watch.

 Sometimes, we look at the churches, or the mass-media.
 Video games, the Internet, too many guns and Natural Born Killers.
-Each influence competes for our attention, and each self-proclaimed expert tries to use the disaster to advance their agenda for social or political change.
+Each factor competes for our attention, and each self-proclaimed expert tries to use the disaster to advance their agenda for social or political change.

 To get the ball rolling, let's start with a basic observation:

 Shakespeare left us with some building blocks for understanding the human dilemma.
 In his plays, there is often a breach, or upset in the balance of power that sets a plot in motion.
 The action is driven by each character's attempt to restore a balance, or re-attach responsibility and accountability to the exercise of authority at the political or personal levels.
 The resolution of the play occurs when the players create a balance that restores a normative state.

 As we examine the major influences in a child's life, remember the human tendency is to disassociate authority from responsibility and accountability.
 Likewise, we over- estimate the power of any given player in the human drama when we're holding them accountable for their actions.
 Like Solomon, we need to keep the scales balanced: using rigged weights or picking up a sledgehammer doesn't help.